 Often it is only understood as a blurring of the edges, but Leonardo's technique is much more complex than a simple blurring of the edges.
-The illusion of three-dimensionality is rather achieved by overlaying with very transparent, almost colourless "white" intermediate glazes, which are combined with other glazes.
+The illusion of three-dimensionality is rather achieved by overlaying with transparent, almost colorless "white" intermediate glazes combined with other glazes.

-As this is no small task in terms of painting skills as well as time, it is only too understandable that Leonard often needed years for his paintings.
-Not least because he used walnut oil, which is known to dry very slowly, as a binding agent.
+As this is no small task in terms of painting skills and time, it is only too understandable that Leonard often needed years for his paintings, not least because he used walnut oil, which is known to dry very slowly, as a binding agent.

 I have used all of these techniques in the now presented "stub free" replica.
 Over 18 months were spent on the painting, starting with the research up to the final completion.

 For an interested art enthusiast or prospective buyer, I will be happy to give an insight into some details after getting to know them personally.
-The creation of the painting was documented by me in every step of the painting and so the growing of the painting can be observed.
+I documented the creation of the painting in every step of the painting, so the growth of the painting can be observed.
 Some details are mentioned in the adjoining illustrations.

-In this sense I wish you much pleasure in art in generally and particularly with Fräulein mademoiselle Cecilia Gallerani.
+In this sense, I wish you much pleasure in art in general and particularly with Fräulein mademoiselle Cecilia Gallerani.